Class 9 Exam > Class 9 Notes > Science Class 9 > Previous Year Questions - Work and Energy

 Long Answer Type Questions

 Q.1. (a) Define work.
-Give SI unit of work.
-Write an expression for positive work done.
+Give the SI unit of work.
+Write an expression for the positive work done.

 (b) Calculate the work done in pushing acai through a distance of 50 m against the force of friction equal to 250 N. Also state the type of work done.

-(c) Sarita lives on 3rd floor of building at the height of 15 m.
-She carries her school ba weighting 5.2 kg from the ground floor to her house.
-Find the amount of work done by her and identity the force against which she has done work (g = 10 ms-2) [CBSE 2016]
+(c) Sarita lives on 3rd floor of the building at a height of 15 m.
+She carries her school bag weighing 5.2 kg from the ground floor to her house.
+Find the amount of work done by her and identify the force against which she has done work (g = 10 ms-2) [2017]

 Ans: (a) Work is said to be done if an applied force displaces a body in its own direction.